mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 - **Verify that JSON schema validation is in place and verified before accepting input.**:Add JSON schema validation to the input processing pipeline of the application.
 Validate input data against the predefined JSON schema before processing to ensure it meets expected formats and integrity.
 Provide user feedback in case of any errors.
 - Verify that the REST services validate that the request's content-type is the expected one.

-### Malicious Code Search:
-<a name="malicious-code-search"></a>

-#### Security Requirements:
-- **Verify that the application source code and third party libraries do not contain unauthorized phone home or data collection capabilities.
-Where such functionality exists, obtain the user's permission for it to operate before collecting any data.**:Make sure to review the code of the application and any third-party libraries carefully to spot any hidden features that send data without permission.

-### Sensitive Private Data:
-<a name="sensitive-private-data"></a>

-#### Security Requirements:
-- **Verify that users have a method to remove or export their data on demand.**:Add a feature to the app that allows users easily to delete or download their data when needed.
-Include straightforward instructions and user-friendly interfaces to make the process smooth and secure.

 ### Data Protection and Privacy Architecture:
 <a name="data-protection-and-privacy-architecture"></a>

 #### Security Requirements:
 - **Verify that all sensitive data is identified and classified into protection levels.**:Conduct a comprehensive data inventory to identify and classify all sensitive data handled by the application

 ### Access Control Architecture: